-Must have at minimum, a Bachelor of Science degree in a physical or biological science and successfully completed college coursework in genetics, biochemistry, and molecular biology.
-Must also have completed coursework and/or training in statistics (or population genetics).
+Must have at minimum, a Bachelor of Science degree in a physical or biological science and successfully completed college coursework in genetics, biochemistry, molecular biology, and statistics (or population genetics).

 Training in DNA analyses through academic, governmental, private forensic and/or research laboratory(ies).
 If received elsewhere, documented training must meet or exceed that outlined in the ISP Forensic Biology training manual.
 Must successfully complete a qualifying examination prior to performing analyses on database or forensic casework samples.